numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 - **aws_db_instance "rds_replica"**: This resource creates the replica RDS instance.
 It specifies the replicate source DB (the identifier of the master RDS instance), instance class, identifier, allocated storage, skip final snapshot flag, multi-AZ deployment, availability zone, security group ID, storage encryption, and tags.
 It tags the RDS instance as `my-rds-replica`.

-create `install_script.sh` file with the bellow content
+Create `install_script.sh` file with the bellow content

 ```
 #!/bin/bash